casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 :::note

 This `put-deploy` command is nearly identical to the command used to [install the contract](installing-contracts.md#installing-contract-code).
-But, instead of `session-path` pointing to the Wasm binary, we have `session-hash` and `session-entry-point` identifying the on-chain contract and its associated function to execute.
-No Wasm file is needed since the contract is already on the blockchain.
+Here, instead of `session-path` pointing to the Wasm binary, we have `session-hash` and `session-entry-point` identifying the on-chain contract and its associated function to execute.
+No Wasm file is needed in this example, since the contract is already on the blockchain and the entry point doesn’t return a value.
+If an entry point returns a value, use code to [interact with runtime return values](/dapp-dev-guide/tutorials/return-values-tutorial/).

 :::

 The sample response will contain a `deploy_hash`, which you need to use as described [here](installing-contracts.md#querying-global-state), to verify the changes in global state.

 <details>
-<summary><b>Sample response</b></summary>
+<summary><b>Sample put-deploy response</b></summary>

 ```bash
 {